shalakasaraogi/Hyper-parameter-tuning/README.md

 ## Reference

+The main aim was to understand the work done by authors, L. Yang and A. Shami in their research paper.

 ```
 Research Paper Title - On hyperparameter optimization of machine learning algorithms: Theory and practice
 Authors- L. Yang and A. Shami